kmaterna/gnss_timeseries_viewers/README.md

 ## Dependencies and Installation
 This library requires basic Python packages such as numpy and matplotlib.
 For full downloading functions, it requires a few other pip Python dependencies: pandas, html5lib, beautifulsoup4.
 For the "stations_within_radius" function, it also requires a file called 'haversine' that is located in my Utilities library (https://github.com/kmaterna/Tectonic_Utils), so please install that as welll (can be done through pip).
 For the mapping utility, I use the pygmt library based on GMT-6 (https://github.com/GenericMappingTools/pygmt).
 It's highly optional, but you can make an automatic map if you have it.

-Please download, clone, or fork this library and put the parent directory storing "GNSS_TimeSeries_Viewers" on your $PYTHONPATH.
+You can clone this library locallly and put the parent directory storing "GNSS_TimeSeries_Viewers" on your $PYTHONPATH.
 The drivers in examples_and_configs provide some examples on how to access the major functions in this library.
 I expect this library will work on Mac and Linux systems, but it hasn't been tested on Windows.

 ## Accessing Prerequisite GNSS Data
 This library requires a local copy of GNSS time series, velocities, steps, and/or hydrological loading models from various online repositories in their online-provided formats.
 The "getting_gnss_data/metadata.txt" file describes some of how to locate and download these files.
 The script 'getting_gnss_data/update_data_holdings.sh' now automates the download of all of the repositories locally, which might take a few hours (and ~10Gb) if you're downloading every time series from every processing center.

+Once you have a local copy of desired GNSS products, you must create an overall ```config.txt``` that tells the library where all the databases are located on your system.
+I create one overall config file (e.g., ```config.txt```, with absolute paths) for all databases, and one specific config file (e.g., ```unr_config.txt``` with relative paths) for each database that I've downloaded.
-Once you have a local copy of desired GNSS products, you must create a file called data_config.txt that tells the library where all the data files are located on your system.
-An example data_config.txt is provided in the "examples_and_configs"; please follow a similar template for your own system.
-The path to the data_config.txt file will be passed into the library each time you use it.
+Examples for ```config.txt``` and ```unr_config.txt``` etc. are provided in the "examples_and_configs"; please follow a similar templates for your own system.
+The path to the ```config.txt``` file will be passed into the library each time you use it.

 ## Contributing